steveskrip/WOFpy/docs/WOFpyODM2LBRproduction_installation_notes.md

 ### [Amazon Web Services (AWS)](https://aws.amazon.com/)

-Note that this installation is [live on the cloud](http://52.40.105.124:8080/odm2timeseries/).
+Note that this installation is currently (2017-3-1) [live on the cloud](http://52.40.105.124:8080/odm2timeseries/).
+It will be kept live only during active testing, and will be taken down without prior notice when active testing is over.
+It will be reactivated in the future as needed.

 Specifications:
 - Ubuntu 14.04
 - MySQL 5.6
 - NGINX 1.10.2

-The AWS Ubuntu Server is running [SysV init](http://en.wikipedia.org/wiki/Init#SysV-style) system
+The AWS Ubuntu Server is running [SysV init](http://en.wikipedia.org/wiki/Init#SysV-style) system.

 ### Local Ubuntu Machine

 Tested on:
 - Ubuntu 16.04
 - MySQL 5.5.28
-- NGINX 1.10.2
+- NGINX 1.10.2 (*assumed but not confirmed*)

-The Local Ubuntu Server is running [Systemd init](http://www.freedesktop.org/wiki/Software/systemd/) system
+The Local Ubuntu Server is running [Systemd init](http://www.freedesktop.org/wiki/Software/systemd/) system.

 **These instructions assumes that a Linux Server or Amazon EC2 Instance is already set up.**